lxhom/gaming.github.io/_posts/2021-10-08-Disable-Telemetry.md

 ---
-title: Prevent FaceBook from spying on you by disabling Telemetry
+title: Prevent FaceBook from spying on you
 layout: posts
 #post-image: /assets/images/posts/Disable-Telemetry.png
 description: This tutorial will show you how to disable Telemetry on your Oculus Quest (2)